Tyulis/rawutil/README.md

 	  d  | double | 64-bits double
-	  s  | string | Returns a bytes object p  | string | Exactly like s
+	  s  | string | Returns a bytes object p  | string | Exactly like s x  | void   | Padding byte: doesn't return anything

 Note that s should be used with a length: "12s" will return a 12-bytes bytes object, unlike "12c" which returns 12 1-bytes bytes objects.
-Note also that the x, P and N are not available, and n is not used as an ssize_t like in _struct_
+Note also that the P and N are not available, and n is not used as an ssize_t like in _struct_

 There is also new format characters introduced in rawutil: